 What else are you good at doing?

 Not much, although my post-30 revelation that it might be emotionally healthy to try something else led to a love of running and horses.
-Like Vonny in my WIP, I built small websites and kept blogs throughout my late teens and twenties, although, unlike her, mine were generally more devoted to quoting song lyrics than looking for gainful employment.
-I can sing but not play or write songs, I don’t take drugs and I like getting paid to work, which doesn’t get you far in the music industry.
+Like Vonny in my WIP, I built small websites and kept blogs throughout my late teens and twenties, although, unlike her, mine were mostly for quoting song lyrics.
+I can sing but I don’t take drugs and I like getting paid to work, which doesn’t get you far in the music industry.
 Or in music journalism for that matter, although I got far enough there to make the shortlist for Chief Sub at Record Collector magazine at 24; and for The Quietus to let me commemorate 20 years since one of my all-time favourite singers released her debut album.
-If I wasn’t a writer with opinions and a Twitter account, I’d probably be a detective or a spy, or do deep dive investigative journalism.
+If I was more practical, I might have gone into performing arts.
+If I was numerate, I might have gone into clinical psychology or forensics.
+If I wasn’t a writer with opinions and a Twitter account, I might be a spy.